top of page

 We welcome your interest in pursuing graduate studies with our graduate group.
 The internationally-recognized graduate program in Hydrologic Sciences at the University of California at Davis is committed to educating the next diverse and socially responsible generation of water resource professionals.

 Prospective students are encouraged to browse faculty profiles, individually contact faculty and graduate students engaged in work that interests them, and browse this guide to the HSGG admissions process.
+Graduate Studies also provides guidelines for writing the application letters.

-The application for the academic year opens in October and can be found along with detailed instructions here.
+The application for the following academic year opens in October and can be found along with detailed instructions here.

 It is recommended to begin the application process as early as possible (up to a full year before intended enrollment) to allow time for communicating with faculty.
 Early completion may provide a better chance of receiving an appointment as a research assistant or graduate teaching assistant.